 - To know how to obtain the right information from these studies.

-- To learn how to perform a meta-analysis and interpret the results.
+- To learn how to perform a meta-analysis.

-- To be able to perform additional analyses, such as subgroup analysis, moderator analysis, and publication bias analysis, and interpret the results.
+- To be able to perform additional analyses, such as subgroup analysis, moderator analysis, and publication bias analysis

 - After completing the course, you will be able to conduct and write up a publishable meta-analysis.